fractalbass/data_science/_posts/2017-08-11-data_science_13.markdown

 ---
 layout: post
-title:  "Hitting Close to Home - Data on Global Terrorism"
+title:  "Using R to Explore Data on Global Terrorism"
 date:   2017-08-10 00:16:30 -0500
 categories: general
 ---